-Copyright & Intellectual Property.
+Copyright and Intellectual Property.
 The World Intellectual Property Organization (WIPO) defines intellectual property (IP) as creations from mind.
 They can include literary and artistic works, designs, and also symbols, names, and images used for business.
 WIPO identifies 3 types of IP: patents, trademarks, and copyright.
 Patents are an exclusive right granted for an invention.
 A trademark is a sign or design that identifies a company, good, or service from those of another.
 Copyright are the rights granted to creators over their tangible literary or artistic works.

 Copyright is a bundle of rights for creators who make an original work in a fixed medium (U.S. Copyright Office, 2016).
 It also allows creators (or owners of copyright) to distribute, perform, copy, display, sell, or make derivatives of their work.
 Copyright protections are granted to a creator the moment their work is in a fixed, tangible form.
 In other words, the moment when an idea, image, lyric, or other work can be seen is when a copyright is granted!
 Copyright can also be transferred; for example, a scholar may transfer the copyright for an article to a publisher.
 Copyright can also be shared in a case where more than 1 person contributed or collaborated to a creation.

 Copyright protects the fixed expression of ideas, such as: